foundry-vtt-community/wiki.js/setup/linux-installation.md

 ## Important Information and Requirements

-This guide assumes that you have already installed linux, and have at least a basic understanding of linux and how to use a commanbd line.
+This guide assumes that you have already installed linux, and have at least a basic understanding of linux and how to use a command line.

 The following is required to complete this guide:

-1. An existing server with a modern linux distribution installed with a minimum of 2GB of RAM, for example:
+1. An existing server with a modern 64-bit Linux distribution installed with a minimum of 2GB of RAM, for example:
 a.
 A linux PC on your home network. *See note on [Port Forwarding](#port-forwarding)*
 b.
 A linux virtual machine on any host.
 c.
 A linux virtual private server or dedicated server in the cloud.